jyoti-02/OTDR/README.md

-The dataset is available at the following link: https://drive.google.com/drive/folders/1oYcLWLMvMJ3g-o40tlk9-Otg0820hic1?usp=sharing
+The dataset and code is available at the following link: https://drive.google.com/drive/folders/1oYcLWLMvMJ3g-o40tlk9-Otg0820hic1?usp=sharing